 At the end gear does not matter, unless you are doing what you love doing.

-However, the success of your blogging largely depends on the quality you bring to the audience.
-You have to invest in a standalone camera that can keep up with your content otherwise, it will be hard to get a million views on your channel.
+Moreover, it's worth mentioning that sometimes the only thing you are going to need to start creating videos is just your mobile phone and the good story.
+For me personally, a good story is the key to success and an expensive camera is not always important.
+However, the success of your blogging largely depends on the quality videos you create for your audience.
+Therefore you should always consider investing in a quality video camera that can keep up with your content otherwise, it will be hard to get a million views daily on your channel.

 When a company updates a model without changing the name as Canon has done here with G7 X Mark II, it’s usually an indication that the first version was a success and that’s true here.
 The mark I was well received and reviewed, so the same things that made the original successful are repeated and improved.